gammapy/gammapy-data/ebl/README.md

  - Franceschini 2017
    - Reference: [Franceschini, A., Rodighiero, G. 2017A&A...603A..34F](https://ui.adsabs.harvard.edu/abs/2017A%26A...603A..34F)
-   - Licence: Extragalactic optical-infrared background radiation, its time evolution and the cosmic photon-photon opacity © 2017 by Alberto Franceschini - Padua University is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+   - Licence: Extragalactic optical-infrared background radiation, its time evolution and the cosmic photon-photon opacity © 2017 by Alberto Franceschini and Giulia Rodighiero - Padua University is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
  - Saldana-Lopez 2021:
    - References: [Saldana-Lopez, A., et al. 2021MNRAS.507.5144S](https://ui.adsabs.harvard.edu/abs/2021MNRAS.507.5144S), [Dominguez, A., et al., 2024MNRAS.527.4632D](https://ui.adsabs.harvard.edu/abs/2024MNRAS.527.4632D/abstract)
-   - Licence: An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era © 2021 by Alberto Saldana-Lopez is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+   - Licence: An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era © 2021 by Alberto Saldana-Lopez et al. is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ![alt tag](./ebl_models.png)